aceofgreens/aceofgreens.github.io/content/articles/2025-03-29-structure_from_motion.md

 How do you train such a beast?
 You collect a large set of unlabeled real-world videos and use multiple *teacher* trackers to label them.
 The initial query points are SIFT keypoints, because points in high-texture regions are usually easier to track.
 The tracks from the teachers become the supervisory signal with which the actual *student* network is trained.

 **Estimating camera parameters**.
 Another interesting paper is PoseDiffusion [3].
 It deals with the problem of estimating the camera poses from a given number of images.
-The idea is quite straightford - train a diffusion model to sample from $p(x | I)$ where $x$ are the camera parameters and $I$ are the images.
+The idea is quite straightforward - train a diffusion model to sample from $p(x | I)$ where $x$ are the camera parameters and $I$ are the images.
 It is assumed that this distribution is sufficiently peaked so that any sample from it can be considered a valid pose.

 Naturally, to train the denoiser, one needs a large dataset of scenes and camera poses $(x_i, I_i)_{i=1}^S$.
 Noise is applied only over the camera poses.
 The model learns to look at the images and iteratively denoise the camera poses.
 Once this is done, you can get pretty reasonable camera poses on novel, unseen scenes.
 Yet, there is more you can do.
 The epipolar constraints in any pair of two images can be used to constrain the distribution of generated camera poses conditioned on the images.
 This signal can be used to steer the denoising process in more favourable directions.